Posttraumatic Stress Disorder (PTSD)

 contact with triggers.
 With your therapist’s help, you may go into situations that

 remind you of the trauma.
 You’ll learn to reduce your reactions over time.
 This can

-training, eye movement desensitization and reprocessing (EMDR), family counseling,
+training, eye movement desensitization and reprocessing, family counseling, and PTSD

 Key points about PTSD

 Posttraumatic stress disorder (PTSD) is a mental health condition in which a person

 has experienced a traumatic event that causes long-term stress.

 PTSD may be set off by a traumatic event that happened to the person or someone close

 to them.
 Or it may be something that the person saw.